 ‘Where to Build in Stone’ is inspired by the shapes and sounds of the city of Hull, originally commissioned by J-Night for Hull Jazz Festival 2017.
 Performed with a variety of electronic and acoustic instruments, the piece is a vivid soundscape embroidered with evocative melodies that evoke a mysterious and oddly beautiful side of the city.
 The visual counterpart explores Hull over the course of a day, telling the story of the city through the things that are everywhere and overlooked; the familiar seen from an unfamiliar perspective.
 Music by Numb Mob, film by Joseph Bird.

 Better known to some as a baritone soloist, Roderick Williams’ reputation as a composer is growing steadily.
 His Advent antiphon O Adonai has become something of a favourite for choirs on both sides of the Atlantic and his Ave Verum Corpus Re-imagined was awarded the BASCA prize for Choral Composition in 2016.
-The commission will be a significant new work which Chineke! plans to tour in a jazz-inspired programme to English festivals in 2020.
+The commission scored for voice and orchestra, and featuring Roderick as soloist, will be a significant new work which Chineke! plans to tour in future jazz-inspired programmes.

 Brit-Ish is a pun.
 Brit in Hebrew means covenant/partnership, and Ish means Person.
 At a time when nationalism and ethnic identities are being placed into opposition, this project explores what it means to have a hyphened identity in 21st century Britain.
 An identity that is a partnership of Jewish heritage and British culture.
 With all the complexities of coming from a community that has been here since medieval times, and yet are often identified as immigrants.
 This project forges a new diasporic Jewish identity with a piece of music informed by diverse Jewish legacies infused with a contemporary sensibility.